 Log on to the server listed in the failed log and run lvdisplay looking for that VM disk on the datastore:

 lvdisplay /dev/onapp-e4jsf92mjh6wk7/e7salolw28scol -

 (If you are looking at storageAPI error, the server IP is listed in the call, and the datastore and disk identifier will be in the URL - Datastore/<datastore identifier>Vdisk/<disk identifier> )

-See what the LV snapshot status is, example -
+See what the LV snapshot status is, for example:

-Now run lvremove and try to remove the snapshot - as example -
+Now, run lvremove and try to remove the snapshot, for example:

 [root@hv1-onappCorp ~]# lvremove /dev/onapp-e4jsf92mjh6wk7/backup-hsak2e90z2m2jt Can't remove open logical volume "backup-hsak2e90z2m2jt"

-If you get this error, try to find process that is holding snapshot open, or if the snapshot is mapped or mounted and release these - example commands to check -
+If you get this error, try to find the process that is holding the snapshot open, or if the snapshot is mapped or mounted and release these, for example:

 [root@hv1-onappCorp ~]# lsof /dev/onapp-e4jsf92mjh6wk7/backup-hsak2e90z2m2jt [root@hv1-onappCorp ~]# mount